Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 ### Summary

-GNSS product numbers have been quite useful when trying to distinguish between Mediatek, Sony and Airoha chipsets.
+GNSS product numbers have been quite useful when trying to distinguish between MediaTek, Sony and Airoha chipsets.

 Sadly this may be coming to an end with the fēnix 8 and Forerunner 970, which do not use generic GNSS product numbers.